 Fidelity has no minimum deposit amount for its discount brokerage accounts while Schwab imposes a relatively low minimum of $1,000 for its standard accounts.

 The Schwab investment minimum can be waived with regular monthly deposits of $100.
-Compared to TD Ameritrade, Schwab falls short in this area.

 Long-term investors will be delighted to know that even Fidelity funds and index funds have no investment minimums anymore.

 Better still, the Fidelity ZERO International Index Funds and Fidelity ZERO Total Market Index Fund have no expense ratios, a rarity among mutual funds.

 But to access Fidelity promotions, you’ll need to commit a minimum of $50,000 – a tall order for most retail investors.

 Even though both Schwab and Fidelity are first and foremost brokerage services, clients who are looking to plan for retirement, save for college, or even form trusts will also find products to suit their needs.